cloud-gov/cf-byo-broker/tutorial.md

 ## Using the Broker

-Using a broker involves requesting the broker to provision service instances and then binding applications to those service instances. ???
-Need an example where a service instance would be used by multiple applications to show why there's a seperation between creating the service instance and binding to it. ???
+The first step in using the broker is to provision an instance of the service, then bind the application to the service instance.

 ### Provisioning

+Provisioning the service asks the broker to create an instance of the service based on a given service plan.
+Where a service could be the resiliency of the service. i.e. an HA version for production, or a minimal version for development.

-`cf create-service my-service-broker my-service-plan my-service-instance`
+`cf create-service my-service-broker my-ha-service-plan my-service-instance`

 ### Binding

+Binding to the service asks the broker to provide the connection information to the application through the VCAP_SERVICE environment variable.

 `cf bind-service my-app my-service-broker`